 Percentile is most often used for determining the relative standing of an individual in a population or the rank position of the individual.
 The pth percentile is the number such that p% of the data falls below it and (100 - p)% stands above it.
 For example, if a score is in the 86th percentile, it is higher than 86% of the other scores.

 Persistence measures the rate of students who stay in college from term to term.
 Persistence can be measured from fall term to fall term (across two academic years), or fall term to spring term (within an academic year).
 For the calculation, the first term includes students enrolled in any course at census, regardless of the final grade received in that course.
 The next term count includes those same students enrolled in any course at census, regardless of the grade received.
-The persistence rate is the percent of students enrolled in the next term out of students enrolled in first term.
+The persistence rate is the percent of students enrolled in the next term out of students enrolled in the first term.
 For example, if 100 students are enrolled in a fall term, and 75 of those students subsequently enroll in the following spring term, the fall-to-spring persistence rate is 75%.
 If 60 of those students enroll in the subsequent fall term, the fall-to-fall persistence is 60%.
 [Definition established by the RP Group, to facilitate ongoing data analysis and comparison to other California community colleges.]

 Analysis of Political, Economic, Social, and Technological factors from an environmental scan, used to aid in strategic planning.
 The first FCC PEST analysis included an extra factor: Education.
 A PEST analysis is useful for understanding and identifying factors affecting the college; PEST factors are essentially external.
 Conduct a PEST analysis prior to doing a SWOT analysis, in order to identify the factors driving the SWOT.
 A PEST analysis template is simply a box with four quadrants.

 Qualitative research involves an in-depth understanding of human behavior and the reasons that govern human behavior.
 Unlike quantitative research, qualitative research relies on reasons behind various aspects of behavior.
 Simply put, it investigates the why and how of decision making, as compared to what, where, and when of quantitative research.
-Hence, the need is for smaller but focused samples rather than large random samples, which qualitative research categorizes data into patterns as the primary basis for organizing and reporting results.
+Hence, the need is for smaller but focused samples rather than large random samples, in which qualitative research categorizes data into patterns as the primary basis for organizing and reporting results.
 Unlike quantitative research, which relies exclusively on the analysis of numerical or quantifiable data, data for qualitative research comes in many mediums such as focus groups, in-depth interviews, uninterrupted observation, bulletin boards, and ethnographic participation/observation.

 Quantitative research refers to the systematic empirical investigation of social phenomena via statistical, mathematical or computational techniques.
 The objective of quantitative research is to develop and employ mathematical models, theories and/or hypotheses pertaining to phenomena.
 The process of measurement is central to quantitative research because it provides the fundamental connection between empirical observation and mathematical expression of quantitative relationships.
 It is conclusive in its purpose as it tries to quantify the problem and understand how prevalent it is by looking for projectable results to a larger population in order to determine whether the predictive generalizations of the theory hold true.
 Data is collected through a variety of ways such as surveys (online, phone, paper), audits, points of purchase (purchase transactions), and click-streams.